-- Heat up stock pot on medium, add butter to melt and coat pot.
+- Heat up stock pot on medium, add butter to melt and coat bott of stock pot.

-- Dice onions and carrots, add to pot with butter and sauté until onions are translucent.
+- Dice onions, carrots, and celery, add to pot with butter and sauté until onions are translucent.
+Stir in the garlic

-- Add bone broth and bay leaf (if using) to the pot and simmer on low until the carrots are tender but not disintegrating.
-Incorporate peas (they only need to be cooked for a few minutes).
+- Add bone broth to the pot and simmer on medium for a few minutes until the carrots are tender but not disintegrating.

-- In a separate bowl, mix up eggs until scrambled well.
+- In a separate bowl, whisk up the eggs until mixed well.

-- Turn up heat on pot until it has reached a slow boil.
+- Turn up heat on pot until it has reached a medium boil.

 - Salt & pepper to taste.
 Depending on the flavor of your bone broth, you may or may not need much seasoning.